Apartment Composting: How To Compost In An Apartment

 You may have to feel around to see if it’s getting enough water and if not, water a little bit at a time.

-If you’re doing the worm-free method, be sure to stir thoroughly after watering so you don’t have inconsistent moisture throughout.
+If you’re doing the worm-free method, be sure to stir thoroughly after watering, so you don’t have inconsistent moisture throughout.

 The worm-free method should be stirred up once a week to help with decomposing and to prevent rotting.
-Depending on the size of your compost, you can stir with a rake, shovel, mini shovel or a large wooden spoon.
+Depending on the size of your compost, you can stir with a rake, shovel, mini shovel, or a large wooden spoon.

 After stirring consistently, in 3-12 months, you will have fertilizer!
 At this point, you can take out the fertilizer and use it.

-Once the original bedding is no longer visible, take everything out, lay down fresh bedding as described in step 2 and place the worms and some of the fertilizer back in.
+Once the original bedding is no longer visible, take everything out, lay down fresh bedding as described in step 2, and place the worms and some of the fertilizer back in.
 You can keep the rest of the fertilizer and add it to your house plants.

 Once everything is back in place, continue to add greens and browns to continue the cycle.